paypay/paypayopa-sdk-php/README.md

 * Sign up for a PayPay developer/merchant account
 * Generate the API keys from the Developer Panel.
 Use the sandbox API keys to test out the integration

+## Minimum required software requirements

+To use the Paypay OPA PHP SDK you need:
+- A server compute environment (local machines, docker containers, VPS or dedicated servers, cloud infrastructure etc. )
+- A web server to serve your API responses and html documents.
+- PHP version 7.x interpreter to execute your backend code.
+- Composer to manage your dependencies(recommended) or a release version from this repo to manually maintain your dependencies.

 ## HMAC Signature Verification

 Signature verification is a mandatory step to ensure that the callback is sent by PayPay and the payment is received from an authentic source.